-- (a) Micromirror array fill factor: nominally 92% - (b) Micromirror array diffraction efficiency: nominally 86% - (c) Micromirror surface reflectivity: nominally 88% - (d) Window transmission: nominally 97% (single pass, through two surface transitions) - (14) Does not account for the effect of micromirror switching duty cycle, which is application dependent.
+- (a) Micromirror array fill factor: nominally 92% - (b) Micromirror array diffraction efficiency: nominally 85% - (c) Micromirror surface reflectivity: nominally 88% - (d) Window transmission: nominally 98% (single pass, through two surface transitions) - (15) Does not account for the effect of micromirror switching duty cycle, which is application dependent.
 Micromirror switching duty cycle represents the percentage of time that the micromirror is actually reflecting light from the optical illumination path to the optical projection path.
-This duty cycle depends on the illumination aperture size, the projection aperture size, and the micromirror array update rate.
+This duty cycle depends on the illumination aperture size, the projection aperture size, and the micromirror array update rate. - (16) Refers only to non-cleanable artifacts.
+See the DMD S4xx Glass Cleaning Procedure (DLPA025) and DMD S4xx Handling Specifications (DLPA014) for recommended handling and cleaning processes. - (17) See Mechanical, Packaging, and Orderable Information for details regarding the size and location of the window aperture.